Concerto for Four Horns and Symphony Orchestra

 It wasn't long after his return to our newly adapted home, however, that Andrew was back composing.
 He completed the Concerto quite quickly.
 I think he had already composed it in his head in his hospital bed.

-On the night of the concert, I was very glad that we had Radek, our Polish carer, who not only looked after Andrew while I led the violas in the concerto, but also helped entertain Ondrej, who stayed at our house before and after the concert.
+On the night of the concert, I was very glad that we had Radek, our Polish carer, who looked after Andrew while I led the violas in the concerto, and also had a fair amount in common with Ondrej, since their countries bordered on each other.
+Ondrej stayed at our house during his trip.

 Andrew wrote 2 small viola solos for me in the Concerto.
 I was delighted, especially when Ondrej said they went well!